AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/integrating/aep.md

 The above steps complete the AEM Commerce and Experience Platform setup.
 You can now trigger an `addToCart` event and verify data collection using the Experience Platform debugger and dataset __Metrics and graphs__ toggle in the product UI.

-To trigger the event, that you can use AEM author or publish service from your local setup.
-To keep things simple for the demo, here Author service is used by logging-in.
+To trigger the event, you can use AEM author or the publish service from your local setup.
+For this example, use AEM author by logging in to your account.

 -   From Sites screen, select the __My Demo StoreFront > us > en__ page and click __Edit__ in top action bar